-Complainant means the person who lodges a Code of Conduct complaint against a council member (this person can be a council member or a member of the public).
+Complainant means the person who lodges a Code of Conduct complaint against an Elected Member (this person can be an Elected Member or a member of the public).

-Respondent means the council member who is alleged to have breached the Code of Conduct.
+Respondent means the Elected Member who is alleged to have breached the Code of Conduct.